Willie and the Salad Bonanza Contest

 Willie and the Salad Bonanza is a contest open to elementary, middle and high school teams, along with other K-12 community organizations such as 4-H, scouts, FFA or other teams, interested in the scientific principles surrounding plant growth.
 The challenge is for teams of four individuals to grow the largest amount of Melody spinach, Lacinato kale and Black-Seeded Simpson lettuce in the same container using no more than five-gallons of growing medium over a

-Contest judging will be held at K-State Olathe on April 8.
+Contest judging will be March 3, 2018, at K-State Olathe.
 The Cultural Practices document, which is required for the entry's consideration, is due with the entry and will be used as a tiebreaker.

 Once judging is complete, a plaque for the school or organization with all team member names will be awarded for the top entries in each of the three levels: Grade K-5, 6-8 and 9-12.
 All who participate will receive a certificate of participation.